Riciokzz/motor-insurance-conversion/README.md

 ## Deliverables

 - Jupyter Notebook with full pipeline
-- `results_df.csv`: Performance comparison of all trained models
+- `models/results_df.csv`: Performance comparison of all trained models
-- `Task.docx`: Problem statement and context
+- `models/final_best_model.pkl`: Model with best results
 - Short summary and insights in the final notebook

 ---